KarMiles/polish-girl-painting/README.md

 -	To provide functionality for commercial transactions related to the items for sale.
 -	To enable users to view pictures and details on specific art pieces.
 -	To enable all users to view the Artist's blog.
--   To enable registered users to share their testimony about their interactions with the Artist.
+-   To enable registered users to share their testimony about their interactions with the Artist or experiences with her art.
 -	To enable all visitors to subscribe to email newsletter.
--	To enable all users to contact the Artist using details in Contact section.
+-	To enable all users to contact the Artist using a form in the Contact section.

 ### **Site owner goals**